KeyouXZ/Skynomi/README.md

 - Implemented numerical abbreviation for currency (e.g., `1,000 → 1K`).
 - Fixed several bugs and stability issues.
 - Removed the `theme` option from the configuration for simplification.

+**Version 2.0.0**

+- Added `listextension` command to list all extensions.
+- The `shop system` and `rank system` are now standalone projects.
+- Improve the `loader` extension capability to support custom extensions.

 ## License